-Prisons in the United State have a reputation for having the highest prison population in the world – 716 for every 100,000 people according to the Washington Post.
-This adds up to 2.3 million inmates, many of which are struggling with an addiction.
+Prisons in the United States have a reputation for having the highest prison population in the world.
+According to the Washington Post, 716 for every 100,000 people serve some time in jail.
+This adds up to 2.3 million inmates, many struggling with active and unrelenting addiction.

-The vast majority of prisoners, as many as 80 percent, have a problem with substance abuse.
-Many are clinically addicted.
-According to a study by the National Center on Addiction and Substance Abuse, over 65 percent of inmates in the U.S. were clinically addicted to some kind of substance.
+According to a study by the National Center on Addiction and Substance Abuse, over 65% of inmates in the U.S. were clinically addicted to some substance.

-Despite the fact 1.5 million people in prisons were struggling with abuse, treatment has been sparse.
-The same study found only 11 percent received any treatment at all while they were incarcerated.
+Even though 1.5 million people in prisons were struggling with abuse, treatment has been sparse.
+The same study found that only 11% received any treatment for substance abuse disorder at all while they were incarcerated.

-Although many prisoners are addicts, they don’t necessarily go to prison or jail for using or possessing drugs.
-Actually, addiction can influence users in many other ways that eventually lead to other types of crime and incarceration.
+Although a majority of addicts are in jail, they don’t necessarily get incarcerated for using or possessing drugs.
+Addiction can influence people in many other ways, eventually leading to different types of crime and incarceration.

-According to the National Institute on Drug Abuse (NIH), only 6 percent of inmates in state prisons were incarcerated for possession, and only 18 percent had other drug offenses.
+According to the National Institute on Drug Abuse (NIH), only 6% of inmates in state prisons were incarcerated for drug possession, and only 18% had other drug offenses.

-So why are so many addicts in prison?
+So, why are so many addicts in jail?

-According to the National Council on Alcoholism and Drug Dependence, aside from participating in the violent system of drug production and trafficking, there are two main ways drug addiction and use can result in incarceration:
+According to the National Council on Alcoholism and Drug Dependence, aside from participating in the violent system of drug production and trafficking, there are two main ways drug addiction often results in incarceration: